smiracle/interview-questions/topics/react_readme.md

 [↑ Back to top](#react-topics)

-### How to create components in React?
+### How do you create components in React?

-Components are the building blocks of creating User Interfaces(UI) in React.
-There are two possible ways to create a component.
+Components are the building blocks of User Interfaces (UI) in React.
+There are two main ways to create a component: Function Components and Class Components.
-- Function Components: This is the simplest way to create a component.
-Those are pure JavaScript functions that accept props object as the first parameter and return React elements to render the output
+- Function Components: These are the simplest way to create a component.
+They are pure JavaScript functions that accept a props object as the first parameter and return React elements.
+- Class Components: These components are defined using ES6 classes.
+They offer more features such as local state and lifecycle methods.
+Example of a Function Component:
 ```javascript
 function Greeting({ message }) {
   return <h1>{`Hello, ${message}`}</h1>;
 }

 ```
-- Class Components: You can also use ES6 class to define a component.
-The above function component can be written as a class component:
+Example of a Class Component:
 ```javascript
 class Greeting extends React.Component {
   render() {